Scientific American, Overshoot

 The world’s average temperature has increased by more than 1°C since the beginning of the Industrial Revolution.
 By the early 2030s global warming will reach a 1.5°C increase.
 The Earth is warmer than ever before in the history of human civilisation.

-The IPCC’s sixth assessment report makes clear that with every increment of warming, climate extremes and risks increase—affecting people, ecosystems, and the life-support systems of our planet.
+The IPCC’s sixth assessment report makes clear that with every increment of warming, climate extremes and risks increase and affect people, ecosystems, and the life-support systems of our planet.

-These trends are in stark contrast with the Paris Agreement’s ambition to “pursue efforts to limit the temperature increase to 1.5°C above preindustrial levels, recognizing that this would significantly reduce the risks and impacts of climate change”.
+These trends are in stark contrast with the Paris Agreement’s ambition to “pursue efforts to limit the temperature increase to 1.5°C above preindustrial levels“, recognizing that staying within that limit would significantly reduce the risks and impacts of climate change.

-Admitting that Overshoot is increasingly likely is not a justification for delay.
+Admitting that overshoot is increasingly likely is not a justification for delay.
 On the contrary, it calls for faster and deeper action.
 Every tenth of a degree above 1.5°C makes it harder to return, and ensures that some damages will be locked in.
-The question is no longer only whether we can stay below the line, but how far we exceed it, for how long, and at what cost.

 The spread we designed for Scientific American builds on the foundations of a year-long collaboration InfoDesignLab carried out with a team of leading climate scientists, which culminated in the Annual Reviews article Overshoot: A Conceptual Review of Exceeding and Returning to Global Warming of 1.5°C. That project involved extensive dialogue with leading climate researchers and resulted in a suite of visualisations that needed to be both rigorous and precise for scientific readers.

 The Scientific American spread is a continuation of that work, translating its insights for a broader public audience.
-Readers may notice similarities with some of the Annual Reviews figures, but in this context the goal was to expand into narrative communication, adding layers of annotation, story, and visual concepts.
+The goal was to expand into narrative communication, adding layers of narratives and visual concepts.

 We structured the narrative around five key “atoms”: